 It’s a hard balance, but once you realize that the purpose of self care is actually selfless, you will be more in tune to why and how you can take more time for you.

 There are so many things you can do just to take a few minutes to yourself… even if it’s sitting in the driveway for 5 minutes with your eyes closed.

-If you need a little nudge to get you thinking, here are five things you can do to practice self care right now.
+If you need a little nudge to get you thinking, here are a few things you can do to practice self care right now.